Skip to Content

 Curtains

-If you have curtains in your living room, you’re gonna need to clean them every so often.
+If you have curtains in your living room, you’re gonna need to clean them a couple times a year (twice is enough).
 You really need to clean them so infrequently that people end up not cleaning them at all.

 The best way to clean curtains